pituach/RonenArielyQaN/README.md

 **Extenuations and bugs fixed for Microsoft QnA forums**

-This project includes some scripts to improve the uss of Micrsooft new forums Qna
+This project includes some scripts to improve the use of Micrsooft new forums Qna (based on AnswerHub)

 ## How to use RonenArielyQaN scripts?